This page may contain affiliate links, see our disclaimer here.

 Intricately illustrated bronze shields (Ασπίδα) have been unearthed here (see this shield below).
 It depicts a figure (Zeus) standing between two winged and helmeted men (Kouretes Κουρῆτες) , holding an animal (a lion) overhead, while standing over the sacred bull of Crete.
 Other shields have dramatic birds or human heads protruding from the centre.

-Ideon Cave ( Ideon Andron - Ιδαίο Άντρο) is reputedly the birthplace of the God of Gods - Zeus.
-The birthplace of Zeus is confusingly contested by the Dictaean Cave in the Mt Dicti range in the east of Crete.
+Ideon Cave (Ideon Andron - Ιδαίο Άντρο) is reputedly the birthplace of the God of Gods - Zeus.
+The birthplace of Zeus is confusingly contested by the Diktaean Cave in the Mt Dikti range in the east of Crete.
 Our ancient tellers of tales such as Hesiod failed to specify the exact location of Zeus' birthplace; which means Rhea surely did her job well considering Zeus' birthplace was always meant to be a mystery.

-These Diamones were rustic spirits/gods of the pastures, forests and countryside.
-On the day of Zeus' birth, the Kouretes danced their wild and noisome dance, banging weapons on shield.
+These diamones were rustic spirits/gods of the pastures, forests and countryside.
+On the day of Zeus' birth, the Kouretes danced their wild and noisy dance, banging weapons on shields.

 The cave of Ideon has long intrigued us.
-It is a short distance from the mountain village of Anogia, famous for dilikani, andartes, musicians and mantinadologie.
+It is a short distance from the mountain village of Anogeia, famous for dilikani, andartes, musicians and mantinadologie.

 Among the legends associated to Ideon Andron is the tale of Pythagoras of Samos.
 He tells of an ivory throne that once sat in the cave in honour of Zeus, yet sadly there are no signs of this throne today.